NoCheatPlus/Docs/Development/Roadmap.md

         * Jumping onto/around the eye of an ender frame with eye (medium easy to reproduce on 1.11.2).
     * SurvivalFly: piston + slime block push up.
     * SurvivalFly: Move onto block level but not on ground (likely an h-collision with step up ~ layered snow, speed + 0.5 shoes).

-# Scheduled
-Topics that will be tackled soon, no guarantee on order.
+    * Stuck in hoppers?
+    * Vehicles: piston + slime block push up.
+    * Horizontal pushing of pistons.
 * Decision for next topic between:
     * Fight checks (multiple iterations pending).
     * Data storage overhaul (multiple iterations pending).
     * set back policy (a) suggest set back (b) new policy: force fall.
-* False positives, attempt fixes:
-    * Vehicles: piston + slime block push up.
-    * Horizontal pushing of pistons.
+* Improve fastbreak to catch bulk breaking of fast-breaking blocks faster.
 * Evaluate: hacc with another slightly longer term tracking with extra limit - might allow a lower limit.
 * Evaluate: Get rid of horizontal buffer (would yield a lot of reports).
 * CreativeFly models, levitation: (Deny) descend speed concept + demand ascend.
 Make behavior fully dependent on the model (no elytra checking within the check, use some kind of special flag to model ~ glideStyleNoOne idk).
 Possibly allow glide-style ascend even if deny ascend is set (or ascend speed 0).